mikedidomizio/ts-gmscript-boilerplate/README.md

 npm run start
 ```

 Typescript will compile on code change and generate Javascript in the `dist/` directory.
-Copy and paste the generated file `dist/index.user.js` to your browser extension.

 ## Automatically reloading the generated script for quick development

 [Tampermonkey (Chrome)](https://stackoverflow.com/a/55568568)
 1.  in Chrome, enable "Allow access to file URLs"
-2. Add this to the `webpack.config.js` -> `// @require file:///path/to/userscript.user.js`
+2. Add this to the to the metadata `// @require file:///path/to/index.user.js`

+## Using the script directly

+You can copy the `./dist/index.user.js` or the `./dist/index.min.user.js` into your browser extension.
+By doing this though, you lose the ability to develop with automatically refreshing the page.

 ## Open source license (开源许可)